Yash-Vekaria/ad-inventory-fraud-measurement/README.md

   <img src="https://github.com/Yash-Vekaria/Ad-Inventory-Fraud-Measurement/files/9793769/sellersjson-inventory-fraud.pdf">
 </p>

-The counts for above misrepresentations can be discovered in ads.txt and sellers.json files using the `summary_adstxt.csv` and `summary_sellersjson.csv` files generated above.
-Misrepresentation codes have been parallelized using Python `multiprocessing` library because usually even for 100 websites, the `summary_sellersjson.csv` becomes very large and non-parallel processing can take more time. `chunksize` representing the number of websites to be assigned to each thread and `agents` representing the number of threads to be run in parallel are initialized inside the `main()` function.
-These should be customized as per the number of websites studied by you.
+The counts for above misrepresentations can be discovered in ads.txt and sellers.json files using the `summary_adstxt.csv` and `summary_sellersjson.csv` files respectively generated above.

 The following commands need to be run inside `Misrepresentations` directory:
 1. **ads.txt misrepresentations**: Output file: `adstxt_misrepresentations.csv`
+   `discover_adstxt_misrepresentations.py` has been parallelized using Python `multiprocessing` library because usually even for 5 websites, the `summary_sellersjson.csv` becomes very large and non-parallel processing can take more time. `chunksize` representing the number of websites to be assigned to each thread and `agents` representing the number of threads to be run in parallel are initialized inside the `main()` function.
+These should be customized as per the number of websites studied by you.
    ```
    python discover_adstxt_misrepresentations.py
    ```